-Additionally, both the Bachelor of Science and Master of Science in Nursing programs at SNHU are accredited by the Commission on Collegiate Nursing Education (CCNE), so as a graduate, you're assured that you've received a quality education respected by potential employers.
+Additionally, both the Bachelor of Science and Master of Science in Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), so as a graduate, you're assured that you've received a quality education respected by potential employers.

 "On my day off, I'll take a big chunk of my day for concentrated studying," Hobson said.
 "I'll do short two to three hour snippets and get a lot done."
 If she knows that she has a paper due or an exam coming up, Hobson said that she'll try to arrange her schedule in advance to best accommodate her work and study needs.
-SNHU courses have allowed her to juggle her schedule in a way that gives attention to both her professional and academic pursuits.
+The courses have allowed her to juggle her schedule in a way that gives attention to both her professional and academic pursuits.

 Do you want to learn more about how a bachelor's degree can help you move forward in your nursing career?
-See how SNHU's online nursing programs can be tailored to fit into your existing schedule.
+See how the online nursing programs can be tailored to fit into your existing schedule.
 Whether you're just starting your nursing career or are an established health professional, SNHU will work with your unique needs to guide you on the road to success.

 Five SNHU students were awarded scholarships by the Anita Borg Institute to attend the Grace Hopper Celebration in Houston this year.